wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templateoverrides.md

   -----------------------------------

-## Method 2 - Automated Generation
+## Method 2 - Automated Generation from a template that is proven already

 1. On your laptop clone the build client scripts for example (or from your fork):